Weisjan/CV/README.md

 - The default site language is English (EN)
 - The language switcher dynamically updates the content without page refresh
-- The PDF file can be updated by replacing the `DownloadLink` in the JavaScript file

 ## Author